lyndskg/100-Projects-of-Code/04. Port Scanner/README.md

 <ins>__Completed on__</ins>: February 3rd, 2023

 <b>PortWine</b> is a light-weight yet multi-threaded port scanner with support for both UDP and TCP protocols.
 It probes a server or host for open, closed, and/or filtered ports.
-Moreover, it can be run on any arbitrary ports &mdash; taking in a list or range of ports of your choosing as an optional command line argument.
+Moreover, it can be run on any arbitrary ports of your choosing &mdash; taking in a list or range of ports as an optional command line argument.
 Otherwise, <b>PortWine</b> defaults its scanning space to the top 1000 ports.

 Built using the "socket" Python library, with additional support from Python's "threading" and "queue" libraries for threaded programming functionalities.

 Implementation was largely inspired by [M57's PieScan](https://github.com/m57/piescan/blob/master/piescan.py) and [Remzmike's KPorts](https://github.com/remzmike/python-kports-portscanner/blob/master/kports.py).

 ## To Do

 PortWine is fully implemented, but still needs to be tested and debugged.

-## How to Run
+## Usage

-Simply run portwine.py on the command line.
-It takes in one <b>mandatory</b> (*i.e.*, the target IP) and 5 <b>optional</b> (*i.e.*, port number(s), scan type, number of threads, verbose mode, timeout) command line arguments.
+Simply run "portwine.py" on the command line.
+The program takes <b>one mandatory</b> (*i.e.* the target IP) and <b>five optional</b> (*i.e.* port number(s), scan type, number of threads, verbose mode, timeout) command line arguments.

 It should look something like this:

 ```
 root@ip # ./portwine.py